-- A. A concise statement of the interpretation being sought; - B. A description of the condition that provoked the need for an interpretation; - C. Any illustration that would be helpful to understand the request; and - D. Any supporting research data that is pertinent to the item to be interpreted.
+A. A concise statement of the interpretation being sought.

+B. A description of the condition that provoked the need for a revised interpretation.

+C. Any illustration that would be helpful to understand the request.

+D. Any supporting research data that is pertinent to the item to be interpreted.

-Requests to experiment include consideration of field deployment for the purpose of testing or evaluating a new traffic control device, its application or manner of use, or a provision not specifically described in this Manual.
+Requests to experiment include consideration of testing or evaluating a new traffic control device, its application or manner of use, or a provision not specifically described in this Manual.